onchainification/robosaver/README.md

 Only a single smart contract is needed; `RoboSaverVirtualModule`.
 The module is "virtual", since it doesn't get installed on the Gnosis Pay Safe directly, but on the `Delay` module instead.
 This way all of its transactions still respect the necessary delay needed to eventually settle with Visa.

-Currently the contract is set up to be automated through Gelato; it will call `checker` to see if any action is needed, and then `adjustPool` to perform that necessary action.
+Currently the contract is automated by having a keeper call `checker` to see if any action is needed, and, if needed, then call `adjustPool` to perform that necessary action.

 ### 1.1 External Methods